nalkat/universe/README.md

 `SystemObject::getDescription()`, `Country::getDescription()`, and `Person::getBackstory()`
 to differentiate entries in upcoming UI layers.

+### Relative timekeeping and population longevity

+Every planet now maintains its own temporal frame describing how quickly local seconds pass relative to the simulator baseline, how long days and years last, and how those durations convert to universal seconds.
+Use `Planet::getTimekeepingProfile()` to inspect the relative rate, day and year lengths (in both local and universal units), and the most recent tick durations. `Country` and `Person` instances automatically translate incoming universal ticks into their planet's frame so hunger, recovery, training, and aging all respect local days and years.

+Citizen generation now derives life expectancy and senescence thresholds from the host planet's habitability, the country's development level, and the planet's temporal dilation.
+Access `Person::getAgeInYears()`, `Person::getLifeExpectancyYears()`, and `Person::getSenescenceStartYears()` to surface meaningful age and longevity data in snapshots or user interfaces.
+Planetary population summaries and daemon snapshots now include longevity projections alongside raw population counts so operators can answer "How long do these people live?" without manual conversions.

+For a deeper walkthrough—including how ticks map to universal seconds and how local years are resolved per planet—see [`docs/TIMEKEEPING.md`](docs/TIMEKEEPING.md).

 ## Desktop control panel

 The `tools/universe_gui.py` script offers a lightweight Tkinter interface for running